 Independence Day is among the most critical for craft breweries.
 Based on IRI scan data, the week leading up to July 4 has been the highest single sales week of the year for each of the last five years.
 The data suggest sales that week are 35% higher than a typical week.

 Lucky for those in Rhode Island or southern Massachusetts, plenty of breweries are open on the days leading up to July 4.
-Plus, a handful of breweries will be open on Thursday so you can grab those cans or crowlers before you head to the parade.
+Plus, a handful of breweries will be open on Saturday so you can grab those cans or crowlers for those last-minute emergencies.
 You can find a listing of all breweries and their holiday hours in the map below.
-(Note: As more breweries announce special hours, this post will be updated.)